Inertia4J/inertia4j/inertia4j.ktor/README.md

 }
 ```

-After installing, you can now call `inertia.render()` instead of `call.respond()` in your Inertia controller methods.
+After installing, you can call `inertia.render()` instead of `call.respond()` in your Ktor routes.
-The `render` method requires at least two arguments.
-The first argument is the name of the component to be rendered in
+The `render` function requires at least two arguments: the name of the component to be rendered in
-client, and the second argument is a `Pair<String, Any>`, which will be converted to a JSON object and sent to the
+client, and the props to be passed to the component in the form of a `Pair<String, Any>`.
+These will be converted to a JSON object and sent to the client.
-client.
 Below is an example of this usage:

 ```kotlin
 import io.github.inertia4j.ktor.Inertia